 As with the previously discussed Measures and Notice, the Linkage Measures chart a complicated legislative course.
 I previously blogged about NMPA and CNIPA’s draft “Implementation Measures for the Early Resolution Mechanism for Drug Patent Disputes (Trial) (Draft for Comment)” (the “Draft Measures”) (国家药监局综合司 国家知识产权局办公室公开征求《药品专利纠纷早期解决机制实施办法(试行) (征求意见稿)》意见 (Sept.
 2020).
 In addition, the SPC has released its Provisions on Several Issues Concerning the Application of Law in the Trial of Civil Cases Involving Drug Marketing Review and Approval of Patent” (Draft for Solicitation of Comments)” 《关于审理涉药品上市审评审批专利民事案件适用法律若干问题的规定》(征求意见稿） (the “JI”).
 The Linkage Rule, the NMPA and CNIPA rule, the JI, the Patent Law, the Phase 1 Trade Agreement, “Notice 55” of the China Food and Drug Administration, and other policy statements present a complicated legislative sequencing, which also provides an opportunity to jockey for a position in a new legal landscape.
 As I discussed in an earlier blog, the NMPA and CNIPA rule, in particular, was drafted, atypically, in advance of the Patent Law itself.

 It is, of course, not surprising that CNIPA would want to play an active role in patent linkage disputes now that China is committed in the patent law and the Phase 1 Trade Agreement to a linkage regime.
 CNIPA has long had authority over infringement of patents.
 Its sister agency NMPA have also previously experimented with patent linkage.
 In a sense, CNIPA’s authority has always been broader than the courts.
-It can issue both validity and infringement decisions, whereas the courts hear appeals of validity cases and adjudicate infringement decisions.
+It can make both validity and infringement determinations, whereas the courts hear appeals of validity cases and adjudicate infringement decisions.
 CNIPA’s infringement docket has also grown over the years.
 According to CNIPA data, in 2020 there were 16,106 administrative patent infringement cases in China administered by CNIPA and its local offices.

 Establishing a modern and accountable adjudication system for patent disputes is not an easy task.
 China’s administrative patent disputes are supplementary to the TRIPS–mandated civil system for adjudication of patent disputes in China.
 Such parallel administrative systems raise important questions of coordination and TRIPS Agreement compatibility.
 As the global SEP controversies have recently shown, when multiple courts are seeking to handle similar issues, conflicts can arise over the primacy of an individual tribunal.
 Regarding TRIPS Agreement compatibility, TRIPS Art.
 49 requires that administrative procedures established by CNIPA be equivalent “in substance” with civil procedures in the courts – including use of evidence, right to independent counsel, written decisions, transparency, etc.

-Given the competition that exists between the courts and administrative enforcement, and the TRIPS obligation to adopt procedures equivalent to the civil courts, CNIPA should maintain a similar level of transparency as the courts.
-One such effort was initiated many years ago by the State Council in its “Opinion on Making Publicly Available According to Law Information on Administrative Penalties Concerning the Production and Sale of Fake, Counterfeit and Sub-standard Goods and Intellectual Property Rights Infringement” 《关于依法公开制售假冒伪劣商品和侵犯知识产权行政处罚案件信息的意见) (2013)》(the “Opinion”), which required publication of administrative cases , although ironically the Opinion it had not been published until 2014.
+Given the competition that exists between the courts and administrative enforcement and the TRIPS obligation to adopt procedures equivalent to the civil courts, CNIPA should maintain a similar level of transparency as the courts.
+One such effort was initiated many years ago by the State Council in its “Opinion on Making Publicly Available According to Law Information on Administrative Penalties Concerning the Production and Sale of Fake, Counterfeit and Sub-standard Goods and Intellectual Property Rights Infringement” 《关于依法公开制售假冒伪劣商品和侵犯知识产权行政处罚案件信息的意见) (2013)》(the “Opinion”), which required publication of administrative cases , although ironically the Opinion itself had not been published until 2014.
 In the race to transparency, the courts, however, clearly vanquished the administrative agencies.
 The courts launched China Judgments Online in 2014 and have additionally enacted extensive rules around the publication of cases and the use of case precedent.
 Although administrative enforcement databases were contemplated by the 2013 rule, it was not until January 9, 2020 that an experimental centralized database of administrative punishment cases was established by SAMR.
-This database has helped satisfy a clear need.
 To judge by its public reception, this database has been welcomed by the Chinese public.
 As of March 18, 2021, the database had 454,921,194 visitors, with many full text decisions.
 By comparison, however, China Judgments Online had 58,127,883,615 visitors at about the same time that I visited the SAMR database, or well over 128 times the visitors of the SAMR database.
 I did not locate a count of total documents in the SAMR database, only that 2981 documents were received in 2021.

 In the absence of an accurate count of decided and published cases, it will be extraordinarily difficult to determine the extent of the database’s reach.
 China Judgments Online by comparison had 3,145,017 administrative judgments alone, not limited to IP, in its database.
 Although there have been several studies on the level of missing cases in the judgments database, I am unaware of any studies on how much the new SAMR database fully reflects the universe of administrative IP enforcement decisions.